 The format of resits will be determined by the Board of Examiners

 |Prof skill assessmnt||1||M||10||Seminar participation|

 Assessment Rationale And Relationship

-Understanding of the links between the events tested by the essay writing exam
+Understanding of the links between the events tested by the essay writing, exam and seminar participation.

 An alternative form of assessment will be set for exchange students from non-English speaking home institutions replacing the examination.
 The alternative form of assessment is set in accordance with the University Assessment tariff.